Pips Answer for Sunday, September 28, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-09-28
+NYT Pips easy answer for 2025-09-28

-Answer for 2025-09-28
+Complete answer for 2025-09-28 (Easy)

 Solving the Pips puzzles for September 28 was an absolute blast, especially with the variety in the designs by Rodolfo Kurchan and Heidi Erwin.
 I always start with the Easy puzzle to get my brain in gear.